High School Musical: O Desafio

 High School Musical: O Desafio is a spin-off film, to the High School Musical franchise.
 It is one of three feature film adaptations of a script written by Pablo Lago and Susana Cardozo and based on the book Battle of the Bands; this release for the Brazil market.
 The film stars the finalists of the Brazilian reality television High School Musical: A Seleção competition series, including: Olavo, Renata, Fellipe, Paula, Moroni, Beatriz, Samuel and Karol.
 Additionally, Wanessa Camargo features in a supporting role.
-Principal photography took place in April 2009, in Rio de Janeiro and Olodum; and is notable for being the third Disney-branded feature film made in Latin America.
-To coincide with the Argentine culture, Bahia collaborated on developing a unique rhythm to the movie's choreography.
+Principal photography took place in April 2009, in Rio de Janeiro; and is notable for being the third Disney-branded feature film made in Latin America.
+To coincide with the Brazilian culture, the state of Bahia collaborated on developing a unique rhythm to the movie's choreography.

-High School Musical: O Desafio was released on August 24, 2008 in Auditorio Nacional of Mexico City.

 Plot

-1ª part
+1st part

 A new school year begins at the High School Brasil (HSB), and the students return from the summer vacations.
 Olavo, the captain of the school futsal team, the Lobos-Guará, discovers that Renata, his neighbor and classmate, has changed a lot over the summer.
 Paula, however, continues being vain and wastes her time dominating her poor brother, Fellipe, and her associates Alícia, Clara and Karol, or, as she prefers to call them, "The Invisibles".

-2ª part
+2nd part

 The principal of the school and Ms. Márcia, the art teacher, invite the students to take part in the school's first battle of the bands, where the kids will have a chance to be showcased as true music stars.
 Wanessa, a former student and now a famous singer, comes to the school as adviser to the contest.

-3ª part
+3rd part

 Working against the clock and with limited resources, the kids put all the forces for the big day.
 Olavo and Renata, together with their friends Moroni, Bia, Samuel, Fábio and Ed, as well as Fellipe, participate in the contest, forming a band named The Tribe.
 At the same time, Paula participates with her friends, and she tries the impossible task of separating Fellipe from his new friends.
 But only one band will be the winner, the one which can understand that teamwork, personal development, and study will make them better artists and also better people.